 The human microbiome (the inner universe of microorganisms, like bacteria, in and on the body) is being studied and understood more than ever before.
 From helping us absorb nutrients from our food to supporting the health of our immune system, the microbiome (and its trillions of inhabitants) is truly a unique cosmos of the microscopic.

 New, cutting-edge research is finding that the microbiome (particularly in the gut) plays a key role in just about every aspect of our health and longevity, especially during childhood.

-In fact, there is growing recognition that the microbiome is directly linked to infant and childhood development and immunity - creating a major shift in focus on how the microbiome relates to pediatrics.
+In fact, there is growing recognition that the microbiome is directly linked to infant and childhood development and immune function - creating a major shift in focus on how the microbiome relates to pediatrics.

 This is great news!
 It’s allowing us to grasp a better understanding of the human body and how we can help our kids develop strong immune systems to help them stay healthy throughout their lives.
 And it’s all about that good bacteria!